From quantum time to manifestly covariant QFT: On the need for a quantum-action-based quantization: Discrete time formalism: constraints with initial/final conditions

 \subsection{Quantum case}

 For the quantum case we impose

 and quantize the action \eqref{apeq:discreteaction} accordingly.
+Notice that this algebra fixes the Hilbert-space representation uniquely up to unitary equivalence by the Stone-von Neumann theorem.

 Interestingly, the fact that the action is quantized is yet another consequence of employing extended PBs so that operators $q_t,p_t$ at different times are independent.
 Let us also define $\mathcal{P}_t:=\epsilon\sum_t p_t \dot{q}_t$.
 Notably one can prove the following property

 namely, $\mathcal{P}_t$, the quantized Legendre transform, generates geometrical translations in time.
 This simple fact can be used to prove a very powerful theorem \cite{diaz2025spacetime}:

 where the trace on the r.h.s. is defined in the conventional Hilbert of QM where $[q,p]=i\hbar$, $O_H(t)=e^{iH t/\hbar} O e^{-iHt/\hbar}$ are operators in the Heisenberg picture and $\hat{T}$ denotes temporal order.
 The intuition behind the theorem is that the map between traces can be interpreted as a generalization of the SWAP test in quantum computing \cite{buhrman2001quantum} with $e^{i\epsilon \mathcal{P}_t}$ taking the role of a composition of SWAPS between time slices (see details in \cite{diaz2021path}).
 In particular,